OlegLeo/Data-Driven-Lead-Scoring/README.md

   - Pandas: For working with CSV files and data manipulation.

-  - Streamlit/Flask/Django (Optional): For building the web-based MVP interface.
+  - Streamlit/Flask/Django: For building the web-based MVP interface.

 ---